slint-ui/slint/api/node/cover.md

 This file declares the user interface.

-4. Clear the conent of`index.ts` and add the following code
+4. Clear the conent of`index.ts` and add the following code:

 ```ts
 import * as slint from "slint-ui";